Restoration and Remediation Professionals

 Without the right to sue an insurer directly, contractors are left with two options when a claim is denied or underpaid:

 NOTE: The agreements referenced above are not intended to provide liability insulation or disclaimers.
-It is highly recommended that you consult with a licensed member of the Florida Bar prior to implementing any contract into your business practices.
+It is highly recommended that you consult with a licensed attorney prior to implementing any contract into your business practices.